PradHolla/SimpFileConv/README.md

 The converted file will be present in the pre-specified directory.

-To view the report of this project,
+To view the project report,
 ```bash
 start 'Final Report.pdf'
 ```